Asabeneh/30-Days-Of-JavaScript/readMe.md

 Example: Multiline Comment

   /*
-  This is a multiline comment
+  This is a multiline comment.
-  multiline comment take multiple lines.
+  Multiline comment take multiple lines.
-  JavaScript is the language the langauge of the web.
+  JavaScript is the language of the web.
   */

 #### Syntax
-JavaScript is a programming language and it has its own syntax like other languages.
-If we do not write a syntax which JavaScript understands it will raise different kind of errors.
-We will see different kind of JavaScript errors later but for now let us see syntax error.
+JavaScript is a programming language.
+It has its syntax like other programming languages.
+If we do not write a syntax that JavaScript understands, it will raise different error types.
+Later in this course, we cover different kinds of JavaScript errors.
+For now, let us see the syntax error.

 ![Error](images/raising_syntax_error.png)

-I made a deliberate mistake the console raise a syntax error.
+I made a deliberate mistake.
+As a result, the console raises a syntax error.
 Actually, the syntax is very informative.
-It tell what kind of mistake we made and we can fix the by reading error feedback.
+It informs what type of mistake we made.
+By reading the error feedback guideline, we can correct the syntax and fix the problem.
 The process of identifying and removing errors from a program is called debugging.
 Let us fix the errors:

 ```js